SoftwareHeritage/swh-docs/docs/devel/index.rst

 :ref:`swh.shard <swh-shard>`
-    Low level management for read-only content-addressable object storage indexed with a perfect hash table
+    Low level management for read-only content-addressable object storage indexed with a perfect hash table.
+To be replaced by :ref:`swh.mosaic <swh-mosaic>`.

 :ref:`swh.provenance <swh-provenance>`
     query service for questions like: “where does this given object come